ropolomx/FluMatch/README.md

 I have included a folder with sample data to try the script.
 The folder contains the following files and directories

-* `La_Habana_test.fasta` which contains the 8 segments of the publicly available strain A/swine/La/Habana/130/2010/H1N1 (.
+* `La_Habana_test.fasta` which contains the 8 segments of the publicly available strain A/swine/La/Habana/130/2010/H1N1 (Genbank Accession numbers HE584753.1 to HE584760.1).

 * `TopBLASThits.txt`: an example report of the BLAST report of the annotated strain.
-The version of `blastn` used for this was `2.2.28+`
+The version of `blastn` used for this was `2.2.28+`.
+The current version of online BLAST is `2.3.1+`.

 * A directory called __La\_Habana\_test__ that has the output of the __Prokka annotation process__